Administration of Justice

 |ADJ 290/298*||Coordinated Internship OR Capstone Project in ADJ*||3||0||3|

 |SOC 200||Principles to Sociology||3||0||3|

-• All transfer students should consult the transfer guide for the senior college or university they wish to attend prior to completing the Political Science/History, Mathematics as well as the ITE requirement.
-Students wishing to enter the field immediately after graduation are highly encouraged to take ADJ 168 as this content is a requirement to perform law enforcement or correctional work.
+• All transfer students should consult the transfer guide for the senior college or university they wish to attend prior to completing the Political Science/History and Mathematics requirement.encouraged to take ADJ 168 as this content is a requirement to perform law enforcement or correctional work.

 • Students wishing to transfer to senior colleges or universities should consult the ADJ Program Director for articulation agreements and further requirements particularly in the general core classes.

 • Students wishing to take the ADJ-290 Coordinated Internship in lieu of the ADJ-298 Seminar and Project must have at least a 3.0 Cumulative GPA as well as approval from the Program Director.

 *Students completing the Administration of Justice degree online may opt for the PED elective.
 Those in residence must complete HLT-105.

 *Students completing the Administration of Justice degree online may opt for PED-116 Lifetime Wellness and Fitness.
 Those in residence must complete ADJ-195 Topics in Law Fit.

 • Students completing the Administration of Justice degree online must complete ADJ-293 Studies in Police Use of Force in lieu of ADJ-138 Defensive Tactics.